mkelley/pds3/README.md

 Time fields are assumed to be on the UTC scale.
 I haven't verified if that assumption is valid for PDS3.

-Currently, only ASCII tables can be read, although I would like to support binary tables.
+ASCII tables can be read, and there is some support for 2D images.

 Problems?
-Please, send me the label or the code to fix it.
+Please open an issue, or submit a pull request with updated code.

 - Michael S. Kelley, UMD